 Visualize a multispectral satellite image

-After learning about a few essential concepts related to spectral resolution, you'll set up an ArcGIS Pro project and start exploring satellite imagery in the Brandenburg region of Germany.
+You'll set up an ArcGIS Pro project, learn about a few essential concepts related to spectral resolution, and start exploring satellite imagery in the Brandenburg region of Germany.

 Learn about the EM spectrum and spectral resolution